Call us anytime at +20 100 213 5997 or Request a Quote

 17- Seba – Symbol of Star-Gods or Constellations

-• Mythological/Ritual Usage: Linked to the “followers of Osiris,” the stars associated with the deceased in the afterlife.
-Featured heavily in astronomical temple ceilings.
+• Mythological/Ritual Usage: It’s connected to the “followers of Osiris,” the stars that the dead join in the afterlife.
+It was seen a lot on the ceilings of temples.

 18- Hekha and Nekhakha – Symbol of the Power of Kingship